-I-7: Participant Co-Payments for Waiver Services and Other Cost Sharing (1 of P 5)
+I-7: Participant Co-Payments for Waiver Services and Other Cost Sharing (1 of 5)

-(Nο.
-The State does not imp ose a co-navmen t or similar charg e unon narticinar ts for waiver services. $\overline{}$ 110.
-I IIC State uocs not imp ose a co-paymen it or simmar charg c upon participar its for warver services.

-37 FD1 C1 / \cup Yes.
-The State imposes a co- pavment or similar charge u pon participants for one or more waiver services.

-i.
+a.
+Co-Payment Requirements.
+Specify whether the state imposes a co-payment or similar charge upon waiver participants for waiver services.
+These charges are calculated per service and have the effect of reducing the total computable claim for federal financial participation.
+Select one: No. The state does not impose a co-payment or similar charge upon participants for waiver services.
+Yes.
+The state imposes a co-payment or similar charge upon participants for one or more waiver services. i.
 Co-Pay Arrangement.

-Specify the types of co-pay arrangements that are imposed on waiver participants (check each that applies):

-Charges Associated with the Provision of Waiver Services (if any are checked, complete Items I-7-a-ii through I-7-a-iv):
+Specify the types of co-pay arrangements that are imposed on waiver participants (check each that applies): Charges Associated with the Provision of Waiver Services (if any are checked, complete Items I-7-a-ii through I-7-a-iv): Nominal deductible Coinsurance Co-Payment Other charge Specify: Appendix I: Financial Accountability I-7: Participant Co-Payments for Waiver Services and Other Cost Sharing (2 of 5) a.
+Co-Payment Requirements. ii.

-Nominal ded uctible ------------- ---------

-☐ Coinsurance

-Co-Payment

-Other charge

-I-7: Participant Co-Payments for Waiver Services and Other Cost Sharing (2 of 5)

-- a.
-Co-Payment Requirements. - ii.
 Participants Subject to Co-pay Charges for Waiver Services.
 Answers provided in Appendix I-7-a indicate that you do not need to complete this section.

-I-7: Participant Co-Payments for Waiver Services and Other Cost Sharing (3 of 5)

-- a.
-Co-Payment Requirements. - iii.
+Appendix I: Financial Accountability I-7: Participant Co-Payments for Waiver Services and Other Cost Sharing (3 of 5) a.
+Co-Payment Requirements. iii.
 Amount of Co-Pay Charges for Waiver Services.
 Answers provided in Appendix I-7-a indicate that you do not need to complete this section.

-I-7: Participant Co-Payments for Waiver Services and Other Cost Sharing (4 of 5)
+Appendix I: Financial Accountability I-7: Participant Co-Payments for Waiver Services and Other Cost Sharing (4 of 5) a.
+Co-Payment Requirements. iv.
+Cumulative Maximum Charges.
+Answers provided in Appendix I-7-a indicate that you do not need to complete this section.
+Answers province in Appendix 1-7-a indicate that you do not need to complete this section.

+I-7: Participant Co-Payments for Waiver Services and Other Cost Sharing (5 of 5)